 Guaranteed Merit Scholarships

-Guaranteed award to students based on GPA and ACT scores in chart below.
+Guaranteed award to students based on GPA and test scores in chart below.
 Renewable for up to 4 semesters with a qualifying college GPA and full-time enrollment.
-No ACT?
-No problem.
-You can take Donnelly’s placement test for free.

 Sister Jerome Scholarship